adamstavely/shiny-waddle/test-harness/docs/EXTENSIBILITY_GUIDE.md

 ## Overview

 TestOrchestrator is designed to be extensible for different types of compliance and configuration validation.
-While the current implementation focuses on access control testing (RBAC/ABAC), data behavior validation, and contract testing, the architecture supports adding new test types and custom validators.
+While the current implementation focuses on access control testing (RBAC/ABAC) and contract testing, the architecture supports adding new test types and custom validators.

 ## Current Architecture